Jbachtiger/ci-pp4-the-unconventional-programmer/README.md

 ## User Experience
 ### Site Goals
-- To provide users with a place to find helpful resources about early careers in programming
+- To provide users who are just starting out their careers in programming to find helpful resources
 - To provide users with a place to share their knowledge and experiences
 - To provide users with a place where they can feel part of a community of like-minded individuals
 - To show users that they are not on their own and there are many people in the same shoes as them and feeling like them